What is an ISMS?

-The ability to recognize the full range of risks that the organization and its data may face in the foreseeable future is a precursor to implementing the necessary mitigating measures (known as ‘controls’).
+Recognizing the risks that the organization and its data may face in the future is necessary to implement the mitigating measures (controls).

-ISO 27001 provides a list of recommended controls that can serve as a checklist to assess whether you have taken considered the controls necessary for legislative, business, contractual, or regulatory purposes.
+ISO 27001 provides a recommended list of controls that can help assess whether the necessary controls have been considered for legislative, business, contractual, or regulatory purposes.